wilmerhallinjacobsson/Dark-Patterns-on-Streaming-Services-Supplementary-Material/README.md

-# Data_Analysis_for_bachelor_thesis
+# dark Patterns on Streaming Services (Bachelor Thesis)
+Invesigating awerness, ability to recognize and influence dispite awreness and ability to recogize.

-This repository contains supplementary material for my bachelor thesis.
+This repository contains supplementary material including:
+- The .ipynb-file that was used for the data analysis
+- screenshots of the survey that was used to collect the data (in swedish and english)
+- links to the videos that was used in the survey